kennethdavidbuck/ember-cli-path-inspector/README.md

 ### The Node Tree
-Each node in the parallel tree has 4 properties:
+Each node in the parallel tree has 6 properties:

 - parent: The current nodes parent node
 - nodeName: Given a path to a leaf node, this is the segment representing the current node.
 - routeName: What you would expect, the path leading to the the route.
 - children: A list of immediate child route names for the current node.
+- level: The row level of the node in the route tree
+- isLeafNode: Whether or not the node represents a leaf node in the parallel tree

 ### Determining Leaf Routes
 ```javascript